lucasditomase/privacy-policy/README.md

-# I do not collect any data from my users (never have, never will)
+# I don't collect any data from my users (never have, never will)